 Jackie was another older boy who bullied me until dad taught me how to box.
 My father bought boxing gloves for me and showed me how to defend myself.
 After I stood up to Jackie and hit him with a good punch, we were the best of friends.

 3. How to Drive a Tractor and Car

-In March 1954 when I was nine and one-half years old, dad and mom started farming 30 miles outside of West Allis.
+In March 1954 when I was nine and one-half years old, dad and mom started farming 25 miles from West Allis.
 It was an exciting new life.
 I was always outside with dad in the barn and the fields.